Elementary

 In the third grade, we empower students to become more independent and increase opportunities for problem-solving, organizing, and managing their academic tasks.

-Integrated writing pieces are supported through half-group instruction, allowing teachers to work closely with each student on individual goals.
+Integrated writing pieces are supported by individual and small group conferences, allowing teachers to work closely with each student on differentiated goals.
 With the introduction of 1:1 Chromebooks in the third grade, students further incorporate revising and editing into their process.

 Fourth Grade